ThoseGrapefruits/dataface/README.md

 Concept
 -------
-- A web game à la [picbreeder](http://picbreeder.org), in which users select from a random human face structure (stored as a series of points in 2 or 3 dimensions) and slight modifications to each new set of provided structures allows enormous changes to happen over time.
+A web game à la [picbreeder](http://picbreeder.org), in which users select from a random human face structure (stored as a series of 2D points) and slight modifications to each new set of provided structures allows larger changes to happen over time.

 Goals
 -----